Ask Finder: Is it worth buying airline gift cards?

 Obviously, if you think a loved one or friend would enjoy a flight, a gift card can be an appropriate choice.
 It's a not-so-subtle way of hinting that maybe it's time for a visit.
 But for your own use, there are only two scenarios where I would recommend gift cards.

 The first is if there's a discount offer.
-For instance, in the week that I write this, Coles is offering 10% off Virgin Australia gift cards purchased in store.
+For instance, in the week that I write this, Coles is offering 10% off Virgin Australia gift cards purchased in store (that particular deal is running October 23-29 2019).
 If you use those cards to purchase a flight, you'll effectively get 10% off the price, even if the flight is already on sale.

 One key point to bear in mind: there are normally restrictions on how many cards you can purchase.
 For the offer I've mentioned above, it's a maximum of 10 cards.
 At $50 each, that gives you $500, which would cover most Virgin domestic flights easily.